Executive Board Elected Officers

 Joseph Galema currently serves as Principal Organist at First United Methodist Church in Colorado Springs, one of the largest and most active congregations in the city.
 He has also been the organ instructor at the University of Denver Lamont School of Music since 2008.
 He retired in July 2014 as Music Director and Academy Organist at the United States Air Force Academy, having served there for almost 32 years.
 Joe holds Master of Music and Doctor of Musical Arts degrees in organ performance from The University of Michigan, and is a Past AAM Treasurer (2015–2018).

 Kristin Lensch is in her seventh year as Organist-Choirmaster at Calvary Episcopal Church, Memphis, Tennessee, where she oversees a vibrant program of four choirs, a concert series, and maintains a private organ studio.
 In the last two years, she instituted a monthly Evensong service, which has developed its own congregation, and has led the Calvary Choir in its first English cathedral choral residency.
-Kristin holds degrees from the University of Iowa (Delbert Disselhorst) and Indiana University (Larry Smith and Marilyn Keiser), and is completing her doctorate at the University of Memphis.
+Kristin holds degrees from the University of Iowa (Delbert Disselhorst) and Indiana University (Larry Smith and Marilyn Keiser), and completed her Doctor of Musical Arts degree at the University of Memphis in December 2020.
 She assists in running the RSCM St. Louis Course and serves on the AAM Gerre Hancock Internship Committee.

 Stephan Griffin, D.M.A.